genjudev/strapio/README.md

 UPDATE v2:
 You need to subscribe first before you receive any data. `socket.emit('subscribe', 'article')` article is the content-type.

+## using Strapi v3?

+you need to install strapio v2.
+Version 3 will not work with strapi below 4.

 ## Installation

 ```bash